flaturtha/NOS/_posts/2016-08-16-the-detective.md

 category: murderwiki
 excerpt: "The all-important character of the Detective Story is, of course, the Detective.
 He is not only the Star Performer, but the reason for the Detective Story itself.
 What Mr. Hawthorne calls the Transcendent Detective is the detective of fiction.
 Such a one is made, not born."
 image: /assets/img/Friston-holmes.png
 caption: "First ever appearance of Sherlock Holmes, by D. H. Friston (1820-1906).
-Drawn in 1887."
+From \'A Study in Scarlet.\' Drawn in 1887."
 genre: The Techniques of the Mystery
 wordcount: 6699
 ---